Navigating klone

 [UWNetID@klone-login01 ~]$

-As mentioned in the last section, @klone-login01 indicates I am logged into or using one of the login nodes HYAK.
+As mentioned in the last section, @klone-login01 indicates I am logged into or using one of the login nodes Hyak.
 Later when we learn how to start interactive jobs, this part of our prompt will change, indicating we are on a different node.
 Importantly, just because you are on a different node, your Home directory and working directories (for example, directories under your lab group's /gscratch or under /gscratch/scrubbed) will have the same absolute path across all computers in the klone cluster.

 In the next section, we will learn more commands to help you get used to klone's Linux CLI.